-There’s no easy answer when it comes to the age-old question of how to improve nonprofit fundraising outcomes.
-Making strategic decisions for your cause takes time, effort and experience.
+There’s no easy answer regarding the age-old question of how to improve nonprofit fundraising outcomes.
+Making strategic decisions for your cause takes time, effort, and experience.
 However, having the right donor data on hand can really improve your nonprofit’s fundraising approach.
 When your team is able to effectively manage your donors, steward your relationships and make solicitations based on donor data, the sky’s the limit for your fundraising success.

 We’ll walk you through the most effective ways to manage and leverage your nonprofit’s donor data using donor database software tools.

 With informative donor data on your side, your team will be well prepared to increase donations and strengthen supporter relationships.

 Let’s dive into these essential donor data management strategies!

 It’s likely that your nonprofit already collects donor data in some capacity, whether it’s in a spreadsheet or a CRM.
 However, if you want your donor data to be as effective as possible, you’ll need to invest in a donor database that’s designed for causes like yours.

 All too often nonprofits go for the cheapest donor database option.
 This means that they could miss out on important insights and are stuck in a lightweight system that isn’t built for their needs.

 Investing in substantial (yet affordable) donor database tools can drastically help your donor data strategy.
 Be sure your software provider offers a platform that is: